 Outstanding scholars and practitioners from the U.S. and the other 7 Arctic Council member states will be selected to participate in the program as Fulbright Arctic Initiative Scholars through an open, merit-based competition.
 At least four of the scholars will be selected from the United States and at least one scholar is anticipated from each of the other countries.
 Co-Lead Scholars will provide intellectual leadership and support throughout the Program, in addition to mentoring program participants, connecting program scholars to other international experts, and facilitating discussion and collaboration among the Scholars.
-Program activities will take place over 18 months beginning in Fall 2020.
+Program activities will take place over 18 months beginning in Spring 2021.

 Fulbright Arctic Initiative Scholars will participate in an individual Fulbright exchange of six weeks up to three months, as well as in-person seminars and ongoing virtual communication, all supporting the scholars’ collaborative research projects.
 Scholars will be selected on the basis of an individual research project linked to an exchange visit and the potential to collaborate in group research work in one of the three thematic areas described below.
 Scholars will be expected to produce: 1) a policy brief based on their group work; 2) one research product of the group’s choosing; and 3) a one-page description of their individual research project objectives, outcomes and exchange experience.